campanell/ml-agents/docs/Basic-Guides.md

 # Basic Guides

-This guide shows you the basic steps you can try to playaround with ML-agents.
+This guide shows you the basic steps you can try to play around with ML-agents.

 If you are not familiar with the [Unity Engine](https://unity3d.com/unity), we highly recommend the [Roll-a-ball tutorial](https://unity3d.com/learn/tutorials/s/roll-ball-tutorial) to learn all the basic concepts of Unity.